pvnkmrksk/aruco-laser-cutter-generator/README.md

 A `CITATION.cff` file is included in this repository for automatic citation generation.
 GitHub and many academic tools can automatically generate citations from this file.

 ### Getting a DOI (Optional but Recommended)
-For better discoverability and citation tracking, consider publishing a release to [Zenodo](https://zenodo.org/):
+For better discoverability and citation tracking, see the **[Setup Guide](SETUP_GUIDE.md#citation-setup)** for detailed step-by-step instructions on:
-1. Create a GitHub release
+- Getting an ORCID ID
-2. Connect your GitHub repository to Zenodo
+- Setting up Zenodo integration
-3. Zenodo will automatically assign a DOI to each release
+- Creating GitHub releases
-4. Update the `CITATION.cff` file with your DOI
+- Updating citation files

 This makes your work more discoverable in Google Scholar and other academic databases.